Impact

 05 —Reflections

 It also reinforced that speed and quality aren't opposites.
-A tight deadline doesn't mean skipping the design process — it means being clearer about what matters most and protecting that, while cutting everything else.
+Being clearer about what matters most and protecting that, will make the execution process smoother.